 Cyber security needs a focal point, be it CISO, CIO or CRO, but it must be understood as a ‘whole board’ issue.
 The days of protection alone are long gone, cyber is all about competitive advantage, differentiation, and the assurance of customer and commercial value.

-Sourced by Matt Cockbill, IT and digital leadership specialist at executive search firm Berwick Partners
+Sourced from Matt Cockbill, IT and digital leadership specialist at executive search firm Berwick Partners